 Time needed: 45 minutes.

 Take your chicken breast and slice it into small pieces, making sure to cut off any remaining fat.
 Put some water to a boil, then throw the chicken pieces in and boil them for ~25 minutes, or until they’re no longer pink on the inside.
 While the chicken is boiling, clean your veggies and chop them into small pieces.
 Boil them in a separate pan until soft.

 - Will it blend?

-Once everything is cooked, drain the water from the pans and throw your pieces of chicken and carrot into a blender.
+Once everything is cooked, drain the water from the pans and throw your pieces of chicken and veggies into a blender.
 You want to blend this for 10-20 seconds until you get a thick paste.

 - Store in the fridge

 Pour the mix into sealed containers or some plastic bags that can be closed airtight.
-Your homemade gravy can be stored in the refrigerator for a few days, or stick it in the freezer to increase its shelf-life to several months.
+Your homemade gravy can be stored in the refrigerator for a few days, or you can stick it in the freezer to increase its shelf-life to several months.

 And there you go!
 This recipe is super simple and most cats absolutely love it!
 If yours is a bit picky, you can always make your gravy more interesting by mixing in a few more small chunks of meat.